After closing one NC restaurant, Vivian Howard on track to open two in downtown Charleston

 According to Howard, the concept for Lenoir is being adjusted as the restaurant industry figures out how to make sit-down dining safe and enjoyable.

-“We want to open in a celebratory way,” she says.
+“We want to open in a celebratory way,” she said.
 “Worrying about people’s safety is not how you want to open a restaurant for the first time.”